Home

 High Sodium Medications

 Even medications contains high levels of sodium.
-You may not realize this but a lot of over the counter medications is guilty of this and their are low sodium equivalents available, so check with your doctor or your pharmacist for recommendations.
-So read the labels.
+You may not realize this but a lot of over the counter medications is guilty of this.
+There are low sodium equivalents available, so check with your doctor or your pharmacist for recommendations.

 Whats Left To Eat